Home > Recipes > Bars and Brownies > Monster Brookies

 4. Mixing – For both batter and dough, carefully mix once the dry ingredients are added to the wet ingredients.
 Over mixing can lead to a tough cookie or brownie so gentle mixing is key.

-I haven’t tested it myself, but try swapping the all purpose flour with a cup for cup gluten free baking flour.
+I haven’t tested it myself, but try swapping the all-purpose flour with a cup-for-cup gluten free baking flour.
 I think it could work well!
 Also make sure to use certified gluten free oats if you are celiac.
-Reese’s pieces are also gluten free, but I would beware of the candy eyes as the label is not very clear on whether or not they’re gluten free.
+Substitute the Oreo center with gluten free Oreos, or leave it out completely.

 Make sure to tag me @butternutbakery on Instagram and leave a review below if you make these monster brookies.
 To pin this recipe and save it for later, you can use the button on the recipe card, the buttons above or below this post, or on any of the photos above.
 Happy baking!